proxytranslation/user-docs/dashboard/menu/dashboard/pathsettings.md

 ![Cache Override](/img/dashboard/path_settings_cache_override.png)

-The screenshot above shows an override that will operate on all images that are located on the `/res/img` path and override their Cache Headers to the following default values:
+The screenshot above shows an override that will operate on all images that are located on the `/res/img` path, clear cookies (which usually shouldn't be cached) andd override their Cache Headers to be the following (default) values:

 ```
-cache override: public
-max-age: 86400
-cookie override: clear cookies
+cache-control: public, max-age=86400

 ```

 This way, the resources become publicly cache-able on various independent nodes on the network.
 Depending on the location of the caching node and the pathway of the request, the content will be served from caches instead of going through the proxy pipeline.